Mr. Majnu: Plot

 After Nikki leaves for London, Vicky realises he truly loves Nikki and heads to London to prove his love for her.
 When Vicky reaches London, he learns that Nikki has told about him to everyone living in the colony in which she lives and being the colony's favorite, the whole colony including his uncle and Nikki's friends bear a grudge against him.
 He is introduced to them as Krishna by Pulla Rao, who lives in the same colony and starts befriending her family.
 Vicky tries multiple methods to show his love to her, but she disapproves all his efforts.
 After the disapproval, Vicky realizes that Nikki is adamant and will not take him back.
 He confesses the truth to Nikki's family and leaves for the airport to leave for India.

 Nikki's family makes her realise her mistake and Vicky's love for her.
+Vicky had told his hardships only to his bestfriend, who is like a brother to him, but she told about him not just among families but to all neighbours making him villain.
+The efforts Vicky made were ignored by Nikki constantly.
 After realizing her mistake, Nikki leaves for the airport hurriedly to stop Vicky from leaving London.
 A hurrying Nikki parks her car by damaging the other and desperately searches for Vicky.
 Nikki notices Vicky talking with the girl with whom he has already flirted.
 Out of anger, Nikki approaches and slaps that girl.
 Vicky tells her that she was there to invite him at her wedding.
-After clearing all the misunderstandings, they reconcile.
+After clearing all the misunderstandings, they reunite and get married.
 Later, the cops file a case on Nikki for damaging the car.
 Nikki tries to convince the officer that she did it accidentally.
 The officer asks them to have a talk with their superior, who is a lady.
 Nikki asks Vicky to have a talk.
 The film ends with Vicky preparing himself to seduce the lady officer, depicting that he will always be a lover boy.